Home

 Lubber Run Farmers Market Map

 Visit the market Saturdays 8 a.m. to noon, April thru November.
+The last day of the market will be Saturday, November 23 (Saturday before Thanksgiving).
 This community-based market is located at the corner of N. George Mason Drive and N. Henderson Road in Arlington, Virginia.
 Street address is 4401 N. Henderson Road, the Barrett Elementary School.
 Check out our LRFM market map to locate your favorite vendors in the market.

 *Please note: No dogs are permitted in the market except registered service dogs.